 Basics of Recording and Creating Music with Digital Audio Workstations (DAWs)

-This page provides resources that the Consortium for Innovation and Transformation in Music Education at Arizona State University curates or creates to get started with basics of recording and creating music with Digital Audio Workstations (DAWs).
-What is a DAW?
 A digital audio workstation (DAW) is an application that allows you to create and record music.
 You can record and manipulate acoustic and electric sounds and instruments by using digital audio aspects of a DAW.
 You can also record and manipulate MIDI information.

 Why would I want to use a DAW?